NatasaMiric/the-petrovaradin-catacombs/README.md

 ---

 ## User Stories
-**Client Goals**

-* To provide a brief historical fact about the place.
-* To be able to view the site on a range of device sizes.
-* To make it easy for visitors to see when and where are tours taking place.
-* To visitor be able to contact The Petrovaradin catacombs guides and book a tour.

-**First Time Visitor Goals**
+* As a visiting user, I would like to gain some information about fortress.
 * As a visiting user, I would like to find out when and where are guiding tours taking place.
-* As a visiting user, I would like to navigate easily through the website.
-* As a visiting user, I would like to be able to book a tour.
+* As a visiting user, I wopuld like to be able to book a tour.

-**Returning Visitor Goals**

 * As a visiting user, I would like to be able to make a contact for business enquires.
+* As a visiting user, I would like to receive confirmation that my message was sent successfully.

 ## Design
 ### Colour Scheme